 Last week, the Health Bureau had confirmed six staff from City of Dreams – four of them Macau residents – had been diagnosed with rubella.
-Five out of the six workers affected at StarWorld were Macau residents, according to the bureau.
+Four out of the five workers affected at StarWorld were Macau residents, according to the bureau.

 Some of the local-resident casino staff with rubella were born in mainland China, and had an “unclear history” of vaccination against that virus, the bureau had noted last week.
 Rubella is a disease preventable by vaccination, according to World Health Organization.
 Complications linked to the disease include the risk of miscarriage or foetal abnormality for women who contract it in the early stages of a pregnancy.